Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     !!!
 Note

-        If using Perlmutter at NERSC, modify your `~/.bashrc` on the remote machine as follows:
+        If using Perlmutter at NERSC, modify your `~/.bashrc` on the remote machine as follows since only the `$SCRATCH` directory supports file locking mechanisms:

         ```bash title="~/.bashrc"
         export COVALENT_CONFIG_DIR="$SCRATCH/.config/covalent"